 Care must be exercised when mixing securities of positive and negative convexity because the resulting hedges or comparative return estimates are inherently unstable.

 Construct a barbell portfolio to match the cost and duration of a given bullet investment, and explain the advantages and disadvantages of bullet versus barbell portfolios.

+NEEDS CONTENT

 Tuckman, Chapter 5: Multi-Factor Risk Metrics and Hedges